18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 systems, system documentation, and other related system information shall reside with the Government.

-The contractor shall place the following copyright notice on all materials, documents, deliverables, etc. developed during performance of this contract.

 ## 10.6 Requirements for GSA Information Systems